|

 This scripting language is optimized for processing various kinds of inputs, accessing info in the T2H in-memory database and generating text based outputs.

-The scripting language is fully buzzword compliant in that it is a strongly typed object oriented lanugage supporting obvious features like inheritance and polymorphism, but also somewhat more esoteric features like lambda expressions (via OCL), type inference and multi-methods.
+and polymorphism, but also somewhat more esoteric features like lambda expressions (via OCL), type inference and multi-methods.
 Unlike well-known *dynamically* typed scripting languages like Python, Perl, Ruby and PHP etc, the T2H scripting language is *statically* typed.

 OCL (Object Constraint Language) Support in Scripts

-T2H 2.0 scripts employ a subset of OCL (Object Constraint Language) to query T2H 2.0's in-memory database (and for expressions in general).
-OCL is familiar to users of Borland's Bold and ECO products, and other advanced UML related tools.
-(For those who don't know OCL, but knows SQL, in T2H 2.0, OCL is employed as a sort of "SQL for objects".)
+UML standard) to query T2H 2.0's in-memory database (and for expressions in general).
+(For those who don't know OCL, but knows SQL, in T2H 2.0, OCL is employed as a sort of "SQL for objects".

 Scripts + In-Memory Object Database = Power

 This results in a highly customizable/flexible system, both regarding input and output.
-If you have some kind of structures you want documented, you can extend Time2HELP to "understand" your structures by extending the object model to incorporate your structures and writing a Time2HELP 2.0 script transforming your info into T2H's in-memory database or by writing an addin in Delphi doing the same.
-Then you will be able to use the general features of Time2HELP 2.0 to manipulate this "foreign" information, like add it to your help files, combined with the other info Time2HELP has available.
-As an example, the architecture will be flexible enough to enable thirdparties to add seamless support for features like documenting .NET assemblies.
+If you have some kind of structures you want documented, you can extend Time2HELP to "understand" your structures by extending the object model to incorporate your structures and writing a Time2HELP 2.0 script transforming your info into T2H's in-memory database or by writing an addin in

 T2H 2.0 as a Code Generator Tool